 Stick with the dough cycle only.

 In case you haven’t read my blog before, I rarely bake bread in my machine.
-I use the dough cycle to mix the ingredients and remove the dough to shape and then bake in a conventional oven.
+I use the dough cycle to mix the ingredients.
+Then, I remove the dough to a floured board where I shape it.
+Finally, bake it in a conventional oven.

 This method gives me more control, more shaping options and a better crust on the finished product.
 If I’m going to ingest luxury calories, they better be worth it.
 Bread baked in a bread machine rarely makes the cut.